SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

 Installing into a command shell
 -------------------------------
-This section assumes that SlyVote is installed in the directory sbbs/xtrn/SlyVote.
+This section assumes that SlyVote is installed in the directory sbbs/xtrn/slyvote.

 If you are unsure which command shell you are using, you are likely using Synchronet's "default" command shell, which is contained in the files default.src and default.bin in the synchronet/exec directory.
 To modify the default command shell, you'll need to open default.src with a text editor.
-Then, you can add a menu command to run SlyVote as follows: exec "?../xtrn/SlyVote/SlyVote.js"
+Then, you can add a menu command to run SlyVote as follows: exec "?../xtrn/slyvote/slyvote.js"

 If you are using a JavaScript command shell, the process would be similar.
-You can add a menu command to run SlyVote as follows: bbs.exec("?../xtrn/SlyVote/SlyVote.js");
+You can add a menu command to run SlyVote as follows: bbs.exec("?../xtrn/slyvote/slyvote.js");

 Updating Synchronet
 -------------------
-SlyVote requires Synchronet 3.17 or higher, along with the latest Synchronet JavaScript files.
+SlyVote requires Synchronet 3.17 or higher, along with the latest Synchronet JavaScript files - at least the ones which were included with Synchronet 3.17.
-Daily-built Windows beta binaries can be downloaded from this URL: ftp://vert.synchro.net/main/SBBS/sbbs_dev.zip Daily-built Linux x64 binaries can be downloaded here: ftp://vert.synchro.net/main/SBBS/sbbs_dev.tgz
-To update your JavaScript files, first download the sbbs_run archive - Either one of the following:
-With CRLF line endings: ftp://vert.synchro.net/main/SBBS/sbbs_run.zip With CR line endings: ftp://vert.synchro.net/main/SBBS/sbbs_run.tgz Then, extract the archive and copy the files from sbbs/exec/load into your sbbs/exec/load directory.
+The Synchronet 3.17 fresh installer can be downloaded here: ftp://ftp.synchro.net/sbbs317b.zip
+The Synchroent 3.17 update package (for upgrading from older versions of Synchronet) can be downloaded here: ftp://ftp.synchro.net/sbup317b.zip

 4. Configuration file
 =====================
-The format of SlyVote.cfg is setting=value.
-SlyVote.cfg supports the following
+The format of slyvote.cfg is setting=value.  slyvote.cfg supports the following
 settings:

 Setting                               Description